-Last year – still in the middle of this process – I discovered which type of photography was attracting me most: shooting – mostly minimalist – photographing extracts of architectural objects in a contemplative way where the images have an architectural, urban or an abstract appeal.
+In 2015 – still in the middle of this process – I discovered which type of photography was attracting me most: shooting – mostly minimalist – photographing extracts of architectural objects in a contemplative way where the images have an architectural, urban or an abstract appeal.
 I decided to name this kind of work ‘archtracts’.

 Most of my photos are self-contained and mainly shot at industrial sites or during short city tours at home and abroad.
 In addition to these self-contained architecture I also work in series like “A Touch Of White” and “Station To Station” which you will find on my website.

 For the commercial publication of my work I have chosen to sell them through my own website where my work can be purchased in a limited edition of 8 pieces.
 I was also invited in 2015 for a solo exhibition in Gouda, The Netherlands, participated in group exhibitions in Amsterdam, Italy and Portland, Oregon and was represented at the Miami and New York Art Weeks.